olavodias/GitHubApps.AspNetCore.Mvc/README.md

 }

 // MyController02.cs
+[ApiController]
+[Route("GitHubApp02")]
 public class MyController02: GitHubAppController
 {
-    public MyController02(MyGitHubApp02 gitHubApp01): base(null, gitHubApp01)
+    // Note that you have to refer to the MyGitHubApp02, instead of the IGitHubApp public MyController02(MyGitHubApp02 gitHubApp01): base(null, gitHubApp01)
     {

     }
 }
 ```

-> Optionally, you can create a class that implements the `IGitHubApp` interface.
-However, this is not recommended as all the handling of the GitHub Post request will have to be handled manually.

 ## Links